00charis/C-exercise-notebook/MathQuiz/README.md

 - Step 3: Add a Countdown Timer

 Because the interval value is milliseconds, a value of 1000 causes the Tick event to fire every second.

+The code editor appears and displays the method for the Tick event handler that you just added.

+end here: Based on what you added
 - Step 4: Add the CheckTheAnswer() Method
 - Step 5: Add Enter Event Handlers for the NumericUpDown Controls
 - Step 6: Add a Subtraction Problem